tezos/tezos/docs/whitedoc/michelson.rst

 Control structures
 ~~~~~~~~~~~~~~~~~~

--  ``FAIL``: Explicitly abort the current program.
+-  ``FAILWITH``: Explicitly abort the current program.

-   :: \_ -> \_
+   'a :: \_ -> \_

-   This special instruction is callable in any context, since it does
+   This special instruction aborts the current program exposing the top
-   not use its input stack (first rule below), and makes the output
+   of the stack in its error message (first rule below).
+It makes the
-   useless since all subsequent instruction will simply ignore their
+   output useless since all subsequent instructions will simply ignore
-   usual semantics to propagate the failure up to the main result
+   their usual semantics to propagate the failure up to the main result
    (second rule below).
 Its type is thus completely generic.

 ::

-    > FAIL / _  =>  [FAILED]
+    > FAILWITH / a : _  =>  [FAILED]
     > _ / [FAILED]  =>  [FAILED]

 -  ``{ I ; C }``: Sequence.